Building Efficient Embedded System Design: Process, Types, and Implementation

 Most of our projects were mixed: high-level programming in combination with low-level coding and device integrations.
 These types of projects are always hard and complicated, as they come with thousands of details and nuances that can only be properly addressed by a skilled engineer.

-One of our projects was done for Ventrilink.
+One of our embedded software development projects was done for Ventrilink.

 The medical device in question was an ECG-monitoring IoT biosensor for remote patients that worked in combination with a protected server and tablet application for medical professionals.